 Dark Ceilings for Extra Drama

 Painting the ceiling in a dark color can create an enveloping effect.
 I’ve seen how this bold move adds a striking element of drama and sophistication.
+If your space has a drop ceiling, exploring different ceiling tile painting ideas can help you achieve this moody look.

 Reflective and Textured Surfaces

 Incorporate reflective surfaces like smoked glass or metallic tiles for added dimension.
 I’ve noticed how these elements amplify light and add texture.
+You can even apply high-gloss finishes when redoing a kitchen table to carry this aesthetic throughout the room.